 - If too much of Ireland’s energy production came from solar power, which by nature fluctuates, a means would need to be found to resolve any instability of supply to the electricity grid.

-- Additional equipment, such as inverters, is required to connect up residential solar panels to the electricity grid.
+- Additional equipment, such as inverters, is required to connect residential solar panels to the electricity grid.

 - PV panels are relatively fragile and could be damaged, for example by debris during a storm.

 Thermodynamic panels, also known as Solar Assisted Heat Pumps, are designed to produce hot water, unlike PV panels which produce electricity.
 Thermodynamic panels work by circulating extremely cold (-22°C) liquid refrigerant through the panel.
-This liquid them absorbs ambient heat from the air outside the panel, and from the infrared rays emitted by the sun.
+This liquid absorbs ambient heat from the air outside the panel and from the infrared rays emitted by the sun.

-Once the liquid refrigerant has absorbed enough warmth to increase its temperature by ten degrees, it turns into gas, and exits the panel.
+Once the liquid refrigerant has absorbed enough warmth to increase its temperature by ten degrees, it turns into a gas and exits the panel.
 This gas is then compressed in the compressor, which produces heat, and is sent through a heating element.
 The heating element distributes the transferred heat energy into the water in a storage tank.
 After the heat energy has been transferred, the gas cools and becomes liquid again, and the cycle repeats.